 Description of your participants

-To be specified at start of each round
+Criteria will be specified at the start of each round of research

 Participants may be from the following groups: